“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AK: Has it been proven yet?

 Yes, once, in one case so far.
-Plus, the origin of the pathogen necessarily doesn’t have to be where it was first discovered, as Glaubrecht has recently pointed out.
+Plus, the origin of the pathogen necessarily doesn’t have to be where it was first discovered.
 It is quite possible that the first smaller outbreaks took place in other regions of China, but because of the unspecific symptoms, no one took notice of it.

 The most that can be said is that the authors of the first report, the WHO study report, were somewhat too firm in their conclusions.
 Just like the scientists who had published this statement in The Lancet.